Dtorredo/Web-Scraper-/README.md

-# Web-Scraper-
+# Web-Scraper:)
-First time trying creation of a web scraper
+Creating a web scraper using node, js and express and some two packages(axios and cheerio)